python/peps/pep-0012/pep-NNNN.rst

 Footnotes
 =========

-[A collection of footnotes referenced in the PEP, and a central place to list non-inline hyperlink targets.]
+[A collection of footnotes cited in the PEP, and a place to list non-inline hyperlink targets.]

 Copyright